 In Mexico, marine reserves had been traditionally established as no-take zones within a marine protected area.
 Nevertheless, a 2014 regulation (NOM-049-SAG/PESC-2014) now allows the establishment of no-take zones under the name of “Fishing Refugees”.
 Until the last years, TURF-reserves established by TURF owners had no legal support, and were only recognized as so by the owners.
 This scheme did not allow a correct enforcement of the areas, and thus threatened the potential of recovery.
 This new regulation enables TURF owners to establish a legally supported MRs within their granted area.

 COBI is one of the largest marine conservation and sustainable fisheries promoter NGO’s in Mexico, and has devoted 15 years to collaborate with coastal communities.
 A large part of their work has been devoted to establish TURF-reserves with coastal communities.
 COBI recognizes that the initial costs of closing a fishing area to establish a TURF-reserve may be relatively high for communities, as this initially represents a decrease in fishing and income.
-Providing an assessment of the performance of these reserves will not only provide COBI with knowledge on the characteristics that make a successful TURF-reserve, but also improve allow them to better select other communities.
+Providing an assessment of the performance of these reserves will not only provide COBI with knowledge on the characteristics that make a successful TURF-reserve, but also allow them to better select other communities.
 This, along with the recent regulations to establish TURF-reserves, would allow COBI to promote the use of TURF-reserves amongst fishers, in order to build a network.

 Background